 RISE operates year-round and offers extended hours, flexible scheduling, and both face-to-face instruction and an online curriculum that teachers customize to each student, so students can complete their academic work when and where they are able.
 There are no rigid course sequences or grade levels.
-Instead, educators and students customize Personalized Learning Plans (PLP’s) based on where students need to catch up and what they need to graduate with a diploma that counts for their individual post-high school goals.
+Instead, educators and students customize Personalized Learning Plans (PLP’s), based on where students need to catch up and what they need to graduate with a diploma that counts for their individual post-high school goals.
 Students progress at their own pace and according to their unique goals and needs.
-To support personalization, pace, and pathway, the RISE team developed a customized build-out of the school’s learning management system.
-RISE also provides students with transportation through a rideshare program to make sure students don’t miss school, work, or appointments.
+RISE provides qualifying students with transportation through a rideshare program to make sure students don’t miss school, work, or appointments.

 “The biggest thing we are doing is putting kids back in the center of everything.
 We really are trying to gather their input, their schedules, the different learning pathways, then they have the services they need.
 [The current education system has always] taken kids and put them into a system, and now we’ve flipped that.
 We’re bringing a kid in and changing the system for them.”